-' ' count Number: NBWD will issue you an account number when your application for water service is approved)) Pleas e prov ride your Pacific County Tax Parcel Number(s):(attach list if needed) - - (you w ill find your tax parcel number on your Pacific County property tax statement) your Resid prop dence the n e tell us how many of the following you plan to have on erty: s RV Sites Apartments Barns number of each you have on your property or zero if you do not plant of the plant If you check you have a home based business?
-Yes No check yes if you have any of the special plumbing or activates or No if you do not.
+4 ill find your tay parael number on your Desific County property tay statement) (you v vill find your tax parcel number on your Pacific County property tax statement) (2) P tell us how many of the following you plan to have on your Resid lences RV Sites Apartments Barns nber of each you have on your property or zero if you do not plant to have do not leave any box blank.
+(3) W ill yo ou have a home based business?
+Yes No d yes please tell us about your business.
+Provide a brief descripion of the business. separate sheet. - Challe And Co.
+F check yes if you have any of the special plumbing or activates listed if you do not.
 Please do not leave any of the boxes blank.
-Yes No Special Plumbing or Activity Present on Your Property N 53 Underground lawn sprinkler or irrigation system (automatic or manual) V 1800 Drip irrigation system (automatic or manual) 1 Green house 100 Water well or irrigation well Utility sink (with hose bib threaded faucet) Boiler or hydronic heating system Ornamental outdoor fountain Fire suppression sprinkler system (residential NFPA 13D) Livestock or horses (farm or hobby farm chickens, rabbits, etc.) Swimming pool or hot tub Solar thermal collector (solar panels) Darkroom (photography Continued On Back
+Yes No Special Plumbing or Activity Present on Your Property - 1 3578 Underground lawn sprinkler or irrigation system (automatic or manual) V Drip irrigation system (automatic or manual) W. Green house - Water well or irrigation well Utility sink (with hose bib threaded faucet) Boiler or hydronic heating system Ornamental outdoor fountain Fire suppression sprinkler system (residential NFPA 13D) Livestock or horses (farm or hobby farm chickens, rabbits, etc.) Swimming pool or hot tub Solar thermal collector (solar panels) Darkroom (photography Continued On Back

 Yes No Special Plumbing or Activity Present on Your Property

 Home dialysis machine

 Unidentified water pipes (old pipes that you do not know where they go)

 Water softener or water treatment equipment that automatically backwashes to a drain.

-Do you currently have a testable bac kflow preventer installed on your property?
+Do you currently have a testable backflow preventer installed on your property?

-(5) P addre - provide your current mailing (6) Please provide the address of NBWD property:
+e provide your current dress: (6) Please provide the address of NBWD property:

-/ ALIZ
+Litte

-10,7
+10

-(7) F Please provide your: (8) Please provide your:
+(7) I Please provide your: (8) Please provide your:

-Phone# #: Emergency Phone#:
+Phone #: Emergency Phone#:

-Cell#: : 11/11/16 Email Address:
+Cell# [Email Address:

-(9) (Commen ts (Optional)
+(9) C omment s (Optional)

-1 2 200
+pro- 1

-prince of the second
+a production The second secon

-- 1 Carrier - March
+100 22000

-the P owner acific s auth County tax parcel number f the real property identified by (s) listed in section 1 or the above information is true, my knowledge and belief.
+County tax pa ove inf rcel number(s) listed in sectio e real property identified by the Pacific n 1 or the owners authorized agent and that I complete to the best of my knowledge and

-Signa ture And the state of t Date
+Signa ture Date

-Print Name of Signer Check Bo x if Agent:
+Print .
+Name e of Signer Check Box if Agent

-Phone Numb er of signer (if not lis ited above)
+Phone Numl oer of signer (if not listed above)

-Exhibit B Table 9 (WAC 246.290.490)
+Exhibit B Table 9